 In mid-September, it was busy and full of people, but in a fun and lovely way.
 Seeing all the pretty Italians strolling their city while we were sitting on a bench with a view of the arena, the colorful houses, and the Emmanuel Statue (Statue a Vittorio Emanuele II) made me wonder if I should live here for a year or so.

 (If I were to move to Italy, then Verona would be it.
 While I still struggle with their political choices, which is actually why I don’t see myself living there, I sometimes still daydream of coming to Verona for a few weeks.)

 Tip: While Verona can be wonderfully explored on foot, you could jump onto one of the small sightseeing trains that start here and do a quick tour to end the day.

-Personally, I think these Verona activities will keep you busy for a day – these Verona sights were my favorites, but I can’t claim that I saw them all.
+I think these Verona activities will keep you busy for a day – these Verona sights were my favorites, but I can’t claim that I saw them all.
 If you have more time, then plan to visit some more top places in Verona.

-TRAVEL TIPS FOR ONE DAY IN VERONA
+TRAVEL TIPS FOR YOUR VERONA ITINERARY

 Before talking about your Verona itinerary, here is some info for your first trip to Verona.

 Verona is a medieval town/city, and besides its colorful and pretty buildings spread throughout the city, it is also well known for its archaeological sites.
 Okay, I admit that I had not known about them before my visit.
 There are also museums, lively piazzas, and the pretty Aldige River – with several interesting bridges.

 I genuinely believe it should be on any Italy itinerary, and while one day is probably not enough, it will at least allow you to get a good glimpse of the city (and it will make you hungry for a second trip).

 Thus, it should be on any Italy and especially Northern Italy itinerary.